Local businesses making a difference

 Eastern Washington University

 Ed’s Premier Auto Body

 Providence Sacred Heart Children’s Hospital

 Doing Our Share for Clean Air – a biannual program

 Spokane Clean Air strives to recognize local businesses for the work they do to reduce air emissions and improve air quality in our community.

 Every two years, we recognize businesses in our registration program who apply to receive either silver or gold recognition.

-Silver level recognition are those businesses meeting air quality requirements for their business.
+Silver award recognition are those businesses meeting air quality requirements for their business.

-Gold level recognizes businesses that have gone “above and beyond” their requirements by implementing additional actions to improve air quality.
+Gold award recognizes businesses that have gone “above and beyond” their requirements by implementing additional actions to improve air quality.

 To receive recognition, businesses must meet the minimum criteria listed below: